-If none of the tricks works for you, it’s time to use old-fashioned iTunes software to take offline iPhone backup on PC.
+If none of the tricks works for you, it’s time to use old-fashioned iTunes software to take offline iPhone backup on a PC.

 Take Regular iCloud Backups

-Last updated on 04 February, 2022
+Last updated on 26 May, 2023

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.